deeheber/strands-agent-template/README.md

 aws configure && cd cdk && npm install && npm run build && cdk deploy
 ```

-**Ready to build?** Replace the example tools with your own and deploy to AWS in under 10 minutes.
+**Ready to build?** Replace the example agent code with your own and deploy to AWS in under 10 minutes. ⚡️

 See [DEPLOYMENT.md](DEPLOYMENT.md) for complete setup instructions.